 Kinan, my best friend, told me about her experience.
 A friend of ours was going to study abroad.
-Kinan gave him something as a gift (Kinan is a very kind woman!) and sent it with a same-day delivery service.
+Kinan gave him something as a gift (Kinan is a very kind woman!) and sent it with a same-day delivery service to his home.
 A couple of hours later, no updates from him if the package has safely arrived.
-Kinan then opened Instagram just for regular check.
+Kinan opened Instagram just for regular checks.
 There was a notification in her DM, a friend tagged her on a story.
 And it was him, with a picture of the gift from Kinan.
 He didn’t tell Kinan directly such as via WhatsApp chat or call and chose to post it on social media instead.
 Kinan felt a bit pissed.
 If I were her, I might feel the same.
 But I see that there is nothing wrong with that.
-Kinan and our friend have different ways of communicating, perspectives, and values.
+Kinan and our friend just have different ways of communicating, perspectives, and values.

-Kinan’s story reminds me of something.
-That I dislike getting friend’s updates through third parties like Instagram, since a long time ago.
+Kinan’s story reminds me of something, I dislike getting friends’ updates through third parties like Instagram, since a long time ago.
 I once wrote about this back in 2019, you can read it here.
 In that post, I felt that the more I knew about my friend’s life through social media, the more I felt lonely.
-At that time, I perceived social media as a toxic thing.
+At that time, I perceived social media as a toxic tool.
 I then decided to not open my Instagram main account for months, but I kept coming back.
-The temptation to know what others are doing or be the most updated person in the circle was just hard to avoid.
+The temptation to know what others are doing or be the most updated person in the circle was just hard to avoid, to be honest.

 One fine day in 2020 when the COVID-19 pandemic struck and we heavily relied on online communication, I read Digital Minimalism by Cal Newport.
 This book was so mind-blowing that I finished it in two days straight.
 One of the useful tips is the simple step to start decluttering our digital activities.

 - Put aside a thirty-day period during which you will take a break from optional technologies in your life.

 - During this thirty-day break, explore and rediscover activities and behaviors that you find satisfying and meaningful.